mminer/mminer.github.com/_posts/2017-10-26-full-indie-summit-2017.md

 I expected a lighthearted and silly talk from the creator of *[Dream Daddy: A Dad Dating Simulator](http://store.steampowered.com/app/654880/Dream_Daddy_A_Dad_Dating_Simulator/)* but instead we got a serious trip through art history in perhaps the most informative twenty minutes of the day.
 Leighton defined her game as metamodernist, a cultural movement which can be summarized as "ironic detachment + sincere engagement."
 Whether that's the best way to describe our current meme-crazed Internet society is up for debate, but it sounds about right to me.

 At the core of *Dream Daddy* is a heartwarming story about a father's relationship with his daughter.
 Being so starved of positivity in the world at large, Leighton explained, players crave wholesome, uplifting material.
 Despite this, the game had to be steeped in a layer of cynicism to make it palatable.
-This seems like a bit of a shame --- what's wrong with wearing your heart on your sleeve? --- but if it gets players through the door then rock and roll.
+This seems a shame --- what's wrong with wearing your heart on your sleeve? --- but if it gets players through the door then rock and roll.

 ## Kelly Wallick: Indie Around the World and Beyond